 Using Drugs to Treat Drug Addiction

-Researchers at the University of Buffalo, published in the National Center for Biotechnology Information, state that expert attention is turning toward a better understanding of opioid use disorder, with the focus shirting to risk reduction and management of the disorder.
+Researchers at the University of Buffalo, published in the National Center for Biotechnology Information, state that expert attention is turning toward a better understanding of opioid use disorder, with the focus shifting to risk reduction and management of the disorder.
 Mark Tyndall’s theory is that drug addiction should not be addressed by law enforcement but by well-intentioned, harm-reduction techniques.
 Some researchers spend their time assessing how to best coach people in supervised injection settings, such as teaching them to clean their skin before injection.

 Providing clean drugs to people who, arguably, will use them either way, is a controversial approach that is gaining traction across North America.
 The idea is that safe sources provide people with what they need minus the risks related to questionable sources or unclean tools.